-This policy addresses a range of inappropriate gender-based conduct for which the common element is nonconsensual sexual contact or violence, including the use of coercion, force (or threat of force) to overpower another individual or pursue contact against his or her will.
-Such conduct includes stalking, gender-based harassment, hazing, sexual assault, dating violence, and domestic violence.
+This policy addresses a range of inappropriate sex-based conduct for which the common element include nonconsensual contact, harm, or violence, including the use of coercion, force (or threat of force) to overpower another individual or pursue contact against his or her will.
+Such conduct includes sex-based discrimination, stalking, sex-based harassment, hazing, sexual assault, dating violence, and domestic violence.
 The act of leveraging one's power over another individual is in itself an act of violence, regardless of the behavior used.
 Messiah University policies prohibit all forms of power-based violence.

-The Messiah University Interpersonal Violence and Sexual Misconduct Policy includes protocols to prevent, address, and remedy the following conduct within the Messiah University community:
+The Messiah University Sex-Based Discrimination, Sexual Misconduct, and Interpersonal Violence Policy includes protocols to prevent, address, and remedy the following conduct within the Messiah University community:

-Interpersonal Violence and Sexual Misconduct (i.e., Sexual Assault; Sexual Exploitation; Stalking; Dating Violence; Domestic Violence; Sex and/or Gender-Based Discrimination and/or Gender-based harassment; Sex and/or Gender-Based Hazing; Retaliation)
+Interpersonal Violence and Sexual Misconduct

+(i.e., Coercion; Sexual Exploitation; Inappropriate Sexual Contact; Sexual Misconduct; Sex-based Hazing)

+Title IX Misconduct

+(i.e., Sex-based Discrimination including Differential Treatment on the basis of sex; Failure to Provide Accommodations for Pregnancy and Related Conditions.

-Title IX Misconduct (i.e., Quid Pro Quo Sexual Gender-based harassment; Severe, Pervasive and Objectively Offensive Sexual Gender-based harassment; Sexual Assault; and Sex-Based Dating Violence, Domestic Violence, and/or Stalking; as defined by and within the scope of Title IX).
+Sex-based Harassment including Quid Pro Quo Harassment and/or Hostile Environment Harassment; Sexual Assault; Dating Violence; Domestic Violence; and/or Stalking; Retaliation).

 The University must define and respond to Title IX Misconduct as required by regulations issued by the U.S. Department of Education to implement Title IX of the Education Amendments of 1972.
-(See Appendix A for definition of Title IX Misconduct.)